 No location guide can ever be complete without some wise words on where to have a drink as the sun goes down!
 Our pick?
 The string of restaurants and bars located right on the beach to the southeast of the Long Tail ticket office/departure point.
 No super budget options but a deep enough variety to suit most budgets.
 Insider tip: we love the pop-up cocktail van down past the Long Tail ticket office.
 Grab yourself a Mai Tai for 100 baht and stroll along the beach.
 Magic!

 So there you have it – an overview of some of the best things to do in Krabi province.
 If you are looking for a casual and relaxing environment, and certainly less hustle and bustle, then it’s clear what to choose when assessing the Phuket vs Krabi question.
-If you have made the long journey from Europe, America or Australia you’d be crazy not to add a Simba Sea Trips tour to round out your Thailand adventure.
+If you have made the long journey from Europe, America or Australia you’d be crazy not to add a Phuket boat tours to round out your Thailand adventure.

 You can book a tour now and experience the wonder that Krabi has to offer.
 We hope you’ll enjoy Krabi as much as we do!